 For example, owls, night-herons, and nighthawks are all primarily nocturnal, and they are most easily seen during the twilight hours.
 Diurnal raptors such as hawks, vultures, and eagles, on the other hand, are more easily seen in late morning and afternoon, when air currents have heated to create the thermal currents these birds need for soaring.
 A birder who wants to see any specific bird should study field guides to learn that bird's behavior and make the most of their birding to find that species.

 More Tips for When to See Birds

-No matter when you go birding, it can be helpful to...
+No matter when you plan on going birding, it can be helpful to:

 - Consider geography.
 Birds' activity patterns vary based on the geography they depend on for those activities.
 Shorebirds, for example, are most active at low tide when foraging is easier, even when low tide times vary.

 - Mind the days of the week.
-If your favorite birding hotspots include popular trails, parks or other areas that may also be favorites of hikers, bikers, campers or other visitors, the day of the week can affect your birding.
-Visiting in mid-week when fewer people are using the area will be best, as birds will be less disturbed by more activity.
+If your favorite birding hotspots include popular trails, parks, or other areas that may also be favorites of hikers, bikers, campers, or other visitors, the day of the week can affect your birding.
+Visiting in mid-week when fewer people are using the area will be best, as birds will be less disturbed by other activities.

 - Take note of festivals.
 Many birding festivals are planned for the most productive local birding times with the greatest number of birds to be seen.
 Even if you do not attend the festival, birding in local hotspots at the same time can be very productive.

 - Keep a calendar.
 Keeping a personal calendar or birding journal of bird sightings from day to day and year to year will help you learn birds' activity patterns.
 This will help you learn when to expect birds in your yard or when species return to the area, giving you more opportunities for effective observation.